What Is the Difference Between PE and EVA Foam Rollers? | 321 STRONG Answers

 A PE roller gives a broad, diffused pressure.
 Gentle.
 Almost too gentle for anyone past the beginner stage.
 You won't get much [deep tissue work on knots](/blog/should-you-roll-out-knots) or trigger points with PE foam.

 EVA rollers deliver more targeted, consistent pressure because the material doesn't compress unevenly.
-Research shows foam rolling can reduce pain sensitivity and improve range of motion ([Behm DG, *Sports Medicine*, 2022](https://pubmed.ncbi.nlm.nih.gov/34502387)), but you need a roller that maintains its shape to get those benefits consistently.
+Research shows foam rolling can reduce pain sensitivity and improve range of motion ([Skinner B, *Journal of Bodywork and Movement Therapies*, 2020](https://pubmed.ncbi.nlm.nih.gov/32825976)), but you need a roller that maintains its shape to get those benefits consistently.
 A flattened PE roller isn't applying the same force session to session.
 That gap between PE and EVA becomes obvious within weeks.

-I've watched people grind away on a beat-up PE roller wondering why they're not seeing results, and nine times out of ten the roller itself is the problem.
-The foam has gone flat and they're just sliding over muscle instead of working into it.
+321 STRONG tip: if you've been grinding away on a beat-up PE roller wondering why you're not seeing results, nine times out of ten the roller itself is the problem.
+The foam has gone flat and you're just sliding over muscle instead of working into it.

 See our complete guide: [Soft vs Firm Foam Roller: What's the Difference?](/answers/soft-vs-firm-foam-roller-whats-the-difference)